 Note: Although last names are commonly used in real estate businesses, there are some downsides to this which we’ll explain a little further down.

 Warning!
 Reserve your web domain before it’s too late.
-Before you settle on a business name like “Boca Raton Homes” make sure you have “www.bocaratonhomes.com” Fill in the form below to see if your domain is still available.
+Before you settle on a business name like “Boca Raton Homes” make sure you have “www.bocaratonhomes.com.”
+Head to Bluehost to reserve your domain name today.

 3. Find a keyword